Open-Telecoms-Data/open-fibre-data-standard/docs/reference/data_model/index.md

 ## Overview

 The following diagram provides an overview of the key entities and relationships in the OFDS data model.
+Spatial entities are shown in green, and non-spatial entities are shown in blue.
+The diagram is interactive, allowing you to zoom and pan to explore the model.

 ```{mermaid} data_model.mmd
 :zoom: